-The victim’s motor function is preserved below neurological level and more than half of the key muscle groups below neurologic level have a muscle grade less than 3.
+The victim’s motor function is preserved below the neurological level and more than half of the key muscle groups below neurologic level have a muscle grade less than 3.

-The victim’s motor function is preserved below neurological level and at least half of the key muscle groups below neurologic level have a muscle grade 3.
+The victim’s motor function is preserved below the neurological level and at least half of the key muscle groups below neurologic level have a muscle grade 3.

 The victim’s sensory and motor function is normal

 It is unfortunate how a certain impact, jolt or level of pressure can cause a spinal cord injury and change a person’s life forever.
 Just a few examples of these injuries can include:

 - Spinal Cord Injury due to a car accident

 - Spinal cord injury from a boat accident